MayadaSamir/P_SDET/README.md

 2.Logout
 3.Login (to verify successful logins)

-Allure report with screenshots of failures could be accessed by the command 'allure.bat serve' from cmd inside the project.
+Allure report with screenshots of failures can be accessed by the command 'allure.bat serve' from cmd inside the project.

 Limitations: this project is developed to run on Google Chrome